nlbdev/nordic-accessible-epub-guidelines/guidelines/guidelines.md

 #### 3.2.1 Cover

-The following class attributes must be applied to the child `<section>` elements where appropriate:
+The following class attributes must applied to the child `<section>` elements where appropriate:

 - `<section class="frontcover">`
 - `<section class="rearcover">`